MTDOJRP/docs/docs/introduction/getting-started.md

 4. **Connect**: Select the KCDOJRP server from the search results and click `Connect`.
 You'll be loaded into our server shortly.

-## 👤 Creating your first in-game character
+## 👤 Creating Your First In-Game Character

 Before doing anything, You must create a character to use while roleplaying!

-1. Press the `F1` key, This will open the main menu which you can use to manage your in-game characters, spawn vehicles, and more!
+1. Press the `F1` key.
+This will open the main menu which you can use to manage your in-game characters, spawn vehicles, and more!

-2. Open `Civilian Dashboard` -> `Citizen Customization` -> `Create New Citizen`
+2. Open `Civilian Dashboard` -> `Citizen Customization` -> `Create New Citizen`.

-3. This will open the character creation screen, From here you will be able to select the gender under `Ped`
+3. This will open the character creation screen, From here you will be able to select the gender under `Ped`.

-4. Select `Inheritance` to customize parents race, face, etc
+4. Select `Inheritance` to customize parents race, face, etc.

-5. `Face Features` allows you to customize your characters head
+5. `Face Features` allows you to customize your characters head.

 6. `Appearance` allows you to customize your characters appearance.

-7. Finish off with `Clothing`, `Props`, & `Tattoos`
+7. Finish off with `Clothing`, `Props`, & `Tattoos`.

 8. **Saving**: Make sure to save your character by clicking the disk save icon 💾!